sal55/langs/MLang.md/readme.md

 * Default 64-bit data types (integers, floats, pointers)
 * Built-in `print` and `read` statements
 * Slices
-* Embed (the C23 name for features I've long had)
+* Has 'Embed' (the C23 name for features I've long had)
 * Very fast, single-file and self-contained whole-program compiler
-* The ability to run programs directly run from source
 * Can create compilable one-file source amalgamations of projects
 * Does not need a build system like `make` (submit only the lead module, it will discover program structure automatically)

-Among dozens more.
-It provides a much more comfortable coding experience compared with C.

-Actually, my disdain for C has developed to an active dislike (far too much fuss is made of a language with many appalling and unnecessarily dangerous design choices).
-So, while my M compilers supported a C target for a while (helping portability and benefiting from optimised code), I have decided against that for now.
-I will use C as necessary as it comes up in APIs, but I will rely on it as little as possible.
+Plus dozens more, including many micro-features.

-###  Availablity
+###  Availability

-In the past, my languages and compilers were in-house tools created for productivity, now are hobbyist projects.
+These were in-house tools, now are hobbyist projects.
 As such, while not exactly private or proprietory, their standard of implementation is not good enough for general use; they cannot be supported.
 (They're a little *too* informal!)

 However anyone is welcome to take from them whatever they wish.

 ### The Current M Compiler.

-The current stable one is numbered M5, and I've played with M6 and M7 this year.
-But those all used an IL/IR stage, which I decided to eliminate in the latest M8 compiler.
+I've been used an IL stage for a years, but have decided to do away with that.
+For my limited targets, it brought me few benefits.

-This last one is about 10% smaller and 10% faster.
-I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL \[independent IL project\] processor (last two maintained as test programs) and the M5-M8 M compilers), but there's lots more to do in:
+The last one is about 10% smaller and 10% faster.
+I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL \[independent IL project\] processor (last two maintained as test programs) and all active M compilers), but there's lots more to do in:

 * Testing and breaking in
 * Improving coverage of combinations of features (but this won't be 100% for a personal language used for a a limited set of applications)